 The Behavior of Blonde Squirrels

-The behavior of blonde squirrels is quite similar to that of other squirrel species, with some slight differences, like being more active during the day.
+The behavior of blonde squirrels is quite similar to that of other squirrel species, with slight differences, like being more active during the day.

 They are also more social, often congregating in large groups.
 This behavior is likely because their lighter color makes them more visible to predators.